suggjw/Airbnb_map/lab03.md

 > **Note:** Please make sure the name of your repository is **NOT**`lab03` or similiar, use a name which can describe the theme of the map you will make.
 You want to show your work to a potential employer or graduate school advisor, so it needs to have a polished look and feel in its presentation.

-- The internal structure of the files in your project repository should be well organized and they must follow the pathnames that you created in your code.
-The structure below provides a suitable example. **(10 points)**
+- The internal structure of the files in your project repository should be organized and follow the pathnames that you created in your code.
+The structure below is required. **(10 points)**

 ```powershell
 [your_repository_name]